Skip to main content

 Your senior official is a person within your organization who can authorize your domain request.
 This person must be in a role of significant, executive responsibility within the organization.

-Domain requests from executive branch federal agencies must be authorized by the agency’s CIO or the head of the agency.
+Domain requests must be authorized by the agency’s CIO or the head of the agency.
+A request must be submitted by the agency’s organization admin or another person with request permissions.

 See OMB Memorandum M-23-10 for more information.